- Chart

 Investment Approach and Strategy

-Strategy: The ETF employs a passive investment strategy, aiming to replicate the composition and performance of the MSCI Kokusai Index.
-This involves holding all or a representative sample of the index's constituent securities in their respective proportions.
+Strategy: The ETF employs a passive investment strategy, aiming to replicate the performance of its underlying benchmark index, the MSCI Kokusai Index.

 Market Position